7RU7H/CTFs/TryHackMe/Markdown/Agent-T/Agent-T-Writeup.md

 This box was very easy, but I want to practice and showcase patching this.
 Also I want to try manual without lookup finding the code and patching it.
 We are also ina docker container so I could try a container escape.
 ![](weareinadockercontainer.png)

+Patching - downgrade to 8.0 or upgrade to a later version